 - Language Study Plan: 1-page, double-spaced statement indicating the FLAS-eligible language you propose to study, how you will combine language and area studies to satisfy FLAS requirements, the extent of current or previous language training, and your native language, if other than English

-- Two letters of recommendation (preferably one from a language instructor and one from a non-language faculty member)
+- Two letters of recommendation (one from a language instructor and one from a non-language faculty member)

 - All undergraduate transcripts